 We recently received an update from our insurance company informing us of some added services to our plan.

-The intent of these new services is to provide services to families in an effort to improve an employee and their families’ well-being.
+These new services intend to provide services to families to improve an employee and their families’ well-being.

-Employee well-being has become a strategic focus for many organizations because of the correlation between employees who are focused at work (void of personal problems) and the bottom line.
+Employee well-being has become a strategic focus for many organizations because of the correlation between employees focused at work (void of personal problems) and the bottom line.

-The Gallop Business Journal makes the case for Well-Being support by business and describes 5 essential elements of employee well-being.
+The Gallop Business Journal makes the case for Well-being support by businesses and describes five essential elements of employee well-being.

-- Social Well-being – having relationships and love in your life
+- Social Well-being – having relationships and love in your life.
+Relationships are key to a happy and productive life.

-- Financial – effective management of financial life
+- Financial – effective management of financial life.
+Financial freedom is one of the core desires of all employees.

-There has been a trend of focus on employee physical wellness in recent years.
+There has been a focus trend on employee physical wellness in recent years.

-Most of which is driven by the rising cost of healthcare and the understanding that a healthy workforce is a more productive workforce.
+Most of this is driven by the rising cost of healthcare and the understanding that a healthy workforce is more productive.

-However more organizations are taking notice that the well-being of the person, as a whole, results in higher engagement, increased productivity, and improved bottom line.
+However, more organizations are noticing that the person’s well-being, as a whole, results in higher engagement, increased productivity, and improved bottom line.

-The average cost of a sick day is $200, however, employees with high levels of well-being are sick less often which results in lower costs for the organization.
+The average cost of a sick day is $200.
+However, employees with high levels of well-being are sick less often, resulting in lower costs for the organization.

 William H. Lever, founder of Lever Brothers